-Leonardo DiCaprio, who plays Jay Gatsby in the new film "The Great Gatsby," will fly to space aboard Virgin Galactic's SpaceShipTwo, according to news reports.
+Leonardo DiCaprio, who played Jay Gatsby in the 2013 film "The Great Gatsby," will fly to space aboard Virgin Galactic's SpaceShipTwo, according to news reports.

 Credit: Warner Brothers